finnster145/BlinkName/README.md

 # BlinkName

-This code is very poorly written.
+This code is very poorly written but it works.
 I'm working on adding functions/classes to this code.

 If you wish to access the code directly via link please visit the url below.